 First, separate the yolks from the whites.
 In a new bowl, whip the egg whites until stiff peaks form.
 Set them aside.
 These whipped whites give the waffles an extra light interior.

-Now, in the main batter bowl, add in sugar, salt, melted butter and the egg yolks.
+In the main batter bowl, add in sugar, salt, melted butter and the egg yolks.
 Stir them in until well combined.
-Sprinkle 1/2 tsp of baking soda over the batter (breaking up any clumps with your fingers) and stir it in well.
+Sprinkle ½ tsp of baking soda over the batter (breaking up any clumps with your fingers) and stir it in well.

-How long they take to cook will depend on your iron, but for mine it only takes about 3 minutes for them to be golden brown and crispy.
+How long they take to cook will depend on your iron.
+For mine it only takes about 3 minutes for them to be golden brown and crispy.

 Have you made these?
 Tag me and let me know! @home_grown_happinessnz